arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 Do heavier sets occasionally to monitor bar speed.

 ### Dynamic effort standards:

-Load: 40–60%
+- Load: 40–60%

-DE exercises per workout: 1 (2 when doing deadlifts and box squats )
+- DE exercises per workout: 1 (2 when doing deadlifts and box squats )

-DE exercises per week 1–2 for squat/deadlift and 1 for bench
+- DE exercises per week 1–2 for squat/deadlift and 1 for bench

-Reps 2 for squat, 3 for bench, 1 for deadlift
+- Reps 2 for squat, 3 for bench, 1 for deadlift

-Rest 30–90 seconds
+- Rest 30–90 seconds

-Weeks per DE exercise 3–4 week mini-periods
+- Weeks per DE exercise 3–4 week mini-periods

 ## DEVELOPING SPECIAL STRENGTHS

-Being fast won’t do it alone and being strong won’t do it alone.
+> Being fast won’t do it alone and being strong won’t do it alone.

-Remember two important points—be very explosive and accelerate throughout the movement and you only have so long to complete a max lift or a work set.
+Remember two important points __be very explosive and accelerate throughout the movement__ and you only have so long to complete a max lift or a work set.
 When time runs out and your muscles don’t work under the load anymore, you will fail.